-Snyder, Michigan lawmakers shroud budget agreement in unusual secrecy
+Snyder, lawmakers shroud budget pact in unusual secrecy

 Lansing — Much of the 2016 state budget agreement between Gov. Rick Snyder and state lawmakers was shrouded in unusual secrecy Thursday, but state universities were disappointed with the share they’ll get.

 An industry spokesman said the 1.5 percent boost in state funding proposed for public universities — one of just two budget agreement details officials have made public — is below expectations.
 He said it could mean some schools can’t live with a disappointingly low 2.8 percent limit on tuition increases Snyder and lawmakers also propose.

 “We were expecting more on both ends,” said Mike Boulus, executive director of the Presidents Council State Universities of Michigan.
 “We expected the (state revenue) increase to be north of 2 percent.”